PoodleApp/arfe-protocol/ARFE.markdown

 ## References to Living Resources vs Static Content

-A resource is a logical constructed computed by interpreting a set of ARFE documents, and other email content parts.
+A resource is a logical construct computed by interpreting a set of ARFE messages, and other email content parts.
-Each of those inputs is a piece of static content with its own URI, such as a `mid:` URI as defined by [RFC 2392][].
+Each of those inputs is a piece of static content with its own URI.
+This will usually be a `mid:` URI as defined by [RFC 2392][].

 An ARFE-enabled client must be able to interoperate with Classic Email clients, which means that a primary content part in an email message that does not